Masynchin/textode/README.md

 Another advantage is that instead of many handlers you now have one.
 It works because of Node identity, they all have the same basic fields:

-- title - message text that triggers node.
+- title (by parent) - message text that triggers node.
 - text - text that sends back.

-Because of that, you need to make only one handler that picking right node (depends on user input), handles if there is no node with this text, or handles node type (sends keyboard for KeyboardNode, image for ImageNode etc.).
+Because of that, you need to make only one handler that picking right node (depends on user input), handles if there is no node with this text, or handles node type (sends keyboard for Keyboard, image for ImageNode etc.).

 ## Installation